NEWTON, Kansas (Mennonite Mission Network) — In the Christian vernacular, there are few words as charged as "mission."

 In the first episode of "MissionWary?," a podcast series from Mennonite Mission Network, two voices speak into how to approach these questions.
 Lynda Hollinger-Janzen and Joe Sawatzky, who have both been connected to the work of Mennonite Mission Network for decades, give their perspective on what "mission" means, and where it comes from.
-Below is an excerpt from the episode, now available on Apple Podcasts, Google Podcasts, Spotify, YouTube and wherever else you listen to podcasts.
+Below is an excerpt from the episode.

 Lynda Hollinger-Janzen, writer for Mennonite Mission Network, shares how moving from being "mission-wary" to becoming a missionary has been her life's journey.